regisBafutwabo/regisbafutwabo/README.md

 - Always Learning to improve my crafts
 - Meeting people
 - Exploring beaches 🏖
+-

 ## About Me

-- 🌱 I’m currently playing around with AWS CDK and it's been fun for now
+- 🌱 I’m currently interested in learning about Video Player, D3 charts and 3D animation
 - 📫 How to reach me: regiswareja@gmail.com
 - 👯 I’m open to collaborate on any project which can change people's lives.